GerardRosario/PythonFlaskWebApp/README.md

 # PythonFlaskWebApp

-A ligthweight web application used to create notes.
+A lightweight web application used to create notes.

 ## Technology / Tools